ViliTajnic/image-converters/README.md

 script_name.py "Input folder path" "Output folder path"

-Currently there are just two conversions defined: from EPS to PNG formats from JPEG to PNG formats.
+Currently there are just two conversions defined: from EPS to PNG formats and from JPEG to PNG formats.

 It is capable of finding the correct image formats in a folder and then converting them to the requested image type to another folder defined.